Leadership Development: Courses and Programs

 The Bauer Leadership Center develops and supports courses that emphasize values-based, data-driven leadership.
 These two guiding principles are grounded in the core values and identity of the Olin Business School and specify how one should operate in all one does as a leader.

 When industry and community leaders come into the classroom, a common theme in their remarks is the importance of personal values and ethics—in their careers, and in guiding their organizations.
 At Olin, values-based leadership is an integral part of the business curriculum.
 Our goal is to model authentic leadership values and encourage students to develop a plan for balancing leadership impact with personal integrity.

 From signature courses to graduate degree programs to Bauer Fellows, the Bauer Leadership Center impacts the education of Washington University students.
 In the Center’s “Defining Moments” and “Women and Leadership” courses, students hear firsthand from exemplary leaders discussing their approach to leadership and the values that guide them.
 To extend the impact of these classes, the Center has captured some of the insights and inspiration from featured speakers in the “Lessons in Leadership” video series.
-These videos will be used in classroom settings and to complement research initiatives.

 Bauer Leadership Fellows